 Groups and Committees: Tasmanian branches are divided into three Groups – South, North and North West – each group meets for an annual forum which is part social get together and part opportunity to share news and learn – again with guest speakers and activities.
 Often there are other Group hosted events during the year.

-We also have committees that help to oversee different aspects of our operation and members can nominate to serve on committees in areas that might interest them including:
+We also have committees that help to oversee different aspects of our operation.
+Members can nominate to serve on committees in areas that might interest them including:

 - Handcrafts and Home Industries Committee